-This study investigates a hybrid urban air mobility (UAM) aircraft that consists of a fixed-wing airplane with tiltrotors (see Fig. 1).
+This study investigates a hybrid UAM aircraft that consists of a fixed-wing airplane with tiltrotors (see Fig. 1).
 This section presents a condensed summary of these equations.
-One can refer to [31] for more details on the formulation.
+One can refer to Ref.
+[31] for more details on the formulation.

-A body-fixed frame B is defined with respect to the inertial frame G, with $B_x$ pointing to the right wing, $B_y$ pointing forward, and $B_z$ completing the right-hand rule.
-While the B frame can be arbitrarily placed, it is convenient to set the frame's origin $O_B$ within the vehicle's symmetric plane.
-The inertial position of $O_B$ is represented by $\mathbf{p}B$ , while $\mathbf{p}{G/B}$ describes the position of the mass center of the fixed-wing aircraft (excluding the tiltrotors) with respect to the B frame.
-The aircraft's Journal of Computational and Nonlinear Dynamics.
-December 11, 2024; Accepted manuscript posted April 11, 2025.
-10.1115/1.4068426 Copyright (c) 2024 by ASME rigid-body velocity is given by
+A body-fixed frame B is defined with respect to the inertial frame G, with B_x pointing to the right wing, B_y pointing forward, and B_z completing the right-hand rule.
+While the B frame can be arbitrarily placed, it is convenient to set the frame's origin O_B within the vehicle's symmetric plane.
+The inertial position of O_B is represented by \mathbf{p}B , while $\mathbf{p}{G/B}$ describes the position of the mass center of the fixed-wing aircraft (excluding the tiltrotors) with respect to the B frame.
+The aircraft's rigid-body velocity is given by